-In addition to his academic credentials, Tarek I. Zohdi has been active in two main industrial areas:
+Tarek I. Zohdi has been active in these four main industrial areas:

-- Modeling and simulation of highly heterogeneous materials: Zohdi pioneered the computational analysis of particulate functionalized materials in multiphysical regimes.
+- Modeling and simulation of highly heterogeneous materials: Zohdi has been instrumental in the computational analysis of particulate functionalized materials in multiphysical regimes.
 This work has been continuously funded by a number of industries, most notably for power-generation materials in harsh environments such as thermal barrier turbine blade coating materials (CMCs: Ceramic Matrix Composites) and high-voltage electromagnetic generator (dielectric) materials, such as End Corona Protection systems.
-This work has been a direct industrial outgrowth of his pioneering book: Introduction to computational micromechanics (T. Zohdi and P. Wriggers, Springer-Verlag).
+This work has been a direct industrial outgrowth of his ground-breaking book: Introduction to computational micromechanics (T. Zohdi and P. Wriggers, Springer-Verlag).